tracykteal/mothur-tutorial/index.md

 ### Looking at some of this data

+You have been working in R already, so there's a lot of ways you can work with the data there.

-PAST - a GUI statistical package developed by Oyvind Hammer
+There is also PAST - a GUI statistical package developed by Oyvind Hammer.
 [http://folk.uio.no/ohammer/past/](http://folk.uio.no/ohammer/past/)